 For whatever reason, New York has always remained in my line of vision and someday I hope to live there.
 Who doesn't have that dream?
 Midwest to Manhattan is an ongoing series here on the site, dedicated to folks with connections to both the Midwest and Manhattan.

 Last month, Eileen Moores shared her story and this week, it's my turn.
 I spent this past weekend in New York and it was everything I wanted it to be and more.

-There's no feeling in the world like the one you get when you're in a cab, driving down Lexington Avenue, peering out at the people and buildings passing by.
-From behind the window, I can speak from experience when I say that the city feels absolutely endless, a maze of people, billboards, and sky.
+There's nothing in the world quite like driving down Lexington Avenue, peering out from your cab's window at the people and buildings passing by.
+I can speak from experience when I say that the city feels absolutely endless: a maze of people, billboards, and sky.

 Joan Didion wrote a wonderful collection of essays entitled Slouching Towards Bethlehem and this paragraph resonated with me deeply the moment I read it,

 “...quite simply, I was in love with New York.
 I do not mean “love” in any colloquial way, I mean that I was in love with the city, the way you love the first person who ever touches you and you never love anyone quite that way again.
 I remember walking across Sixty-Second Street one twilight that first spring, or the second spring, they were all alike for a while.
 I was late to meet someone but I stopped at Lexington Avenue and bought a peach and stood on the corner eating it and knew that I had come out out of the West and reached the mirage.”

 There's something comforting about expectations being met and dreams coming to fruition.
 New York has embodied those twin sensations for many years and it has come to symbolize possibility; a glittering apparition of hopes and dreams.